-Don’t be downtrodden, though, because each year, the plant will send up brand new canes to replace the dead ones.
+Don’t be downtrodden, though, because each year, the plant will send up brand-new canes to replace the ones from the past season.

 As long as you fertilize and prune your blackberry plants properly, you’ll have fresh canes each and every year to get a new bounty of delicious fruit.